 The Seattle Hair Loss Treatment & Hair Replacement Systems states that, “During the resting period of the cycle, the hair follicle is reaching the point of detachment and the bulb of the hair shaft moves closer to the surface of the scalp.”
 Everyday activities such as brushing your hair, removing a ponytail, or even washing and conditioning your hair are also all part of normal daily hair loss.

 Overall, you can expect to be shedding 50-100 hair follicles on a daily basis.
-This is the normal amount of hair a healthy scalp can expect to lose on a daily basis.
+For a normal, healthy scalp, this amount is completely normal.

-The same numbers of hairs will grow to replace the hair that has been lost; therefore, you will have roughly the same amount of hair follicles on your scalp at all times.
+The same numbers of hairs will grow to replace the hair that has been lost; therefore, you will have a roughly constant amount of hair follicles on your scalp at all times.

-If you are noticing more than 50-100 strands of hair falling out while shampooing or brushing your hair, or if follicles are actually coming out in large clumps of hair, it is time to visit your doctor.
+If you are noticing more than 50-100 strands of hair falling out while shampooing or brushing your hair, or if follicles are actually coming out in large clumps of hair, it might be time to visit your doctor.

-There are many different reasons that you could be losing large amounts of hair, including excessive stress, early signs of alopecia, or lack of essential vitamins in your diet.
+There are many different reasons that you could be losing large amounts of hair, including excessive stress, early stages of alopecia, or lack of essential vitamins in your diet.

-Excessive hair loss can also be a sign that something more serious is happening within your body.
-Different circumstances will relate to each patient.
-More and more women are dealing with hair loss problems than ever, and there are many different types of treatment and support available to help overcome this problem.
+Excessive hair loss can also be a sign that something more serious is happening within your body, but each patient's circumstances will vary.
+More and more women are dealing with hair loss problems than ever, and there are many different types of treatment and support available to help overcome these problems.

 There is no way to completely prevent hair loss, as it is a part of your body’s natural cycle.
 Shedding is necessary in order for new, healthy pieces of hair to grow in the old hair's place.

 In order to make sure that you are not losing large quantities of hair, reduce stress in your life, eat a nutrient-rich diet, drink plenty of water, and exercise on a daily basis.
 Taking steps to address your hair loss on your own is important, but none of this advice can replace the advice of a medical professional.